Wader404/self-make-git/detailed-information.md

 ## explanations

-line 11-13: define a command line user interface
-    use "Commands command" to represent "git xxx"
+`# initial interface`: define a command line user interface useing "Commands command" to represent "git xxx"

-line 16-33: call different functions according to "command" in "Commands command"
+`function 'main'`: call different functions according to "command" in "Commands command"

-line 38-40: "worktree" means all the files under wit's control, "witdir" means the location "~/.wit"

-line 42-61: "force" disables all check, which allows tocreate repository even from invalid filesystem locations
+`class WitRepository`: "worktree" means all the files under wit's control, "witdir" means the location "~/.wit" "force" disables all check, which allows tocreate repository even from invalid filesystem locations

-line 63-65: path building function
+`function 'repo_path'`: path building function

-line 67-86: return and optionally create a path to a file or a directory
+`function repo_file/repo_dir`: return and optionally create a path to a file or a directory

-line 92-124: create a repository and create some necessary paths
+`function repo_create`: create a repository and create some necessary paths